 - Orange: The colour orange notifies you about just the signal, communication connection, and other things.

 - Blue: The colour blue cautions concerning drinking water.

 - White: The colour white symbolizes excavation.

 - Purple: Slurry lines and reclaimed water are marked with purple tape.

-- Green: The color green is associated with drain lines and sewers.
+- Green: The colour green is associated with drain lines and sewers.

-Underground warning mesh serves as a protective covering or shielding for utility pipelines or lines buried underground while excavating operation.
-Underground warning mesh follows the same color scheme as warning tape.
+Underground warning mesh is a protective covering or shielding for utility pipelines or lines buried underground while excavating.
+Underground warning mesh follows the same colour scheme as warning tape.
 The written warning statement on the mesh strips gap alerts excavators to the presence of such a utility line, including an electrical wire, water systems, gas pipes, sewers, and so on.

 Excavators and industrial personnel must be informed about what is underneath the land and digging in.
-The right placement of caution tape and mesh minimizes severe incidents and saves a great deal of expense.
-Our Company Singhal Industries Private limited ensures that we have the correct tape on hand for your next task.
-Such tapes are great for labeling underground utility lines because of their endurance and adherence to APWA color regulations.
+The right placement of caution tape and mesh minimizes severe incidents and saves great expense.
+Our Company, Singhal Industries Private Limited, ensures that we have the correct tape on hand for your next task.
+Such tapes are great for labeling underground utility lines because of their endurance and adherence to APWA colour regulations.
 We are among the best Underground warning tape and Underground warning mess Manufacture in the marketplace.